-Welcome to THE NORTH AMERICAN THEBAID, a pilgrimage to photograph Orthodox Christian Monasteries of the United States and Canada.
+Welcome to THE NORTH AMERICAN THEBAID, a two-year pilgrimage to photograph Orthodox Christian Monasteries of the United States and Canada, leading to publication of a large-format coffee-table book in 2018, revealing glimpses and insights into this “intensely powerful, life-creating and life-changing” way of life… the Way of Orthodox Christian Monasticism.

-I hope you’ll join me in becoming a Thebaid Pilgrim, and help support this worthy project with your donations and prayers! ~ Thank you!
+I hope you’ll join us in becoming a Thebaid Pilgrim, and help support this worthy project with your contributions and prayers! ~ Thank you!

 What is the North American Thebaid Project?